For a little bit of paradise and a safe return and appreciation on your property – Morocco is one of the best emerging markets.

 - Costa del Sol is just 30 minutes away by hydrofoil from Tangiers.

-- The Canary Islands are just 3 hours away by ferry from Tarfaya.
+- The Canary Islands are just an hour and a half away by ferry from Tarfaya.

 - Tarfaya is a tax-free town.
 No taxes on selling or letting your property.
 No taxes on running a business.
 No taxes on fuel.

 - Petrol being 40 British pence a litre, approximately 50 Euro cents.

 - Average monthly water bill for two people – £5

 - Average monthly Electric bill for two people – £5

 - Average monthly Gas bill for two people – £5

 - Cheaper flights with low-cost carriers, including Ryanair and Easyjet leading the way to the Canary Islands and many airports in the north.

 - Property prices are at least 80% less than other European resorts.

 - Low cost of living – experience a luxury lifestyle at little expense.